churchmanlab/Yeast_NETseq_Screen/5_PauseLoci/README.md

 ```
 to generate the plot `pauseStrength_cov${t}.pdf`.These values can be correlated to sequencing depth, as in **Figure S5C** with the same script, which also produces the plot `pauseStrengthCovCor_cov${t}.pdf`.

-6. In order to perform the PCA analysis on shared pause loci across deletion strains, as depicted in **Figure S5D**, use
+For the next two steps, all pause loci for all deletion strains must be converted into vector form.
+This can be done with
 ```
 t=2
 sbatch -o logs/5_makeMutVector.log -e logs/5_makeMutVector.err ./Scripts/run_makeMutVector_MC.sh deletionStrains.txt ${t}
 ```

-to generate the requisit matrix file to then run `./Scripts/pausePCA.R mutPauseVectors.txt` to produce the final plot `pausePCA.pdf`
+6. In order to perform the PCA analysis on shared pause loci across deletion strains, as depicted in **Figure S5D**, run `./Scripts/pausePCA.R` to produce the final plot `pausePCA.pdf`

 7. Shared pause loci can also be visualized as a heatmap, like that shown in **Figure 4D**.
-In order to generate this figure, all pause loci for all deletion strains must be converted into vector form.
-This can be done with
+In order to generate this figure,
+run `./Scripts/plot_pauseLociHeatmap.R`, which will generate the plot saved to a file called `pauseHeatmap.pdf`.
+Update line 22 in this script before running to require more or fewer strains to share a pause (currently set at 8).
+Note that this script may take a while to run!

+**Following steps are not yet updated**
 ```
 t=2
 sbatch -o logs/5_makeLociVector.log -e logs/5_makeLociVector.err ./Scripts/makeLociVector.sh deletionStrains.txt ${t}
 ```
-Then, create the heatmap with the command `./Scripts/plot_pauseLociHeatmap.R`, which will generate the plot saved to a file called `pauseHeatmap.pdf`.
-Update line 22 in this script before running to require more or fewer strains to share a pause (currently set at 8).
-Note that this script may take a while to run!

-**Following steps are not yet updated**
 8. Pol II pause position varies across the gene body, as illustrated in **Figure 4E**.
 Before this figure can be reproduced, first all pauses must be shuffled within high-coverage genes.
 This can be done with the command `./Scripts/shufflePauses.sh SampleName`, which will prouce the file `SampleName.IDRrep.SHUFFLE.bed`.
 Combine all shuffled pause files together with the command `cat *.IDRrep.SHUFFLE.bed > ALL.IDRrep.SHUFFLE.bed`.

 9. Now, real and shuffled pauses can be overlapped with regions of the gene body, which can be done with the command `./Scripts/countOverlap.sh deletionStrains.txt`.
 Finally, we can generate the bar plot with proportion of pauses in each gene region for each deletion strain with the command `./Scripts/plotOverlap.R`, which will produce the file `PauseGeneOverlap.svg`